 - Porcelain sheaths are easily accepted by the gum tissues.
 Moreover, it can resist stains quite well, therefore preventing any discoloration.

-Stained or discolored tooth can be restored using them.
+- Stained or discolored teeth can be restored using them.

 - Porcelain skins offer an array of colors to choose from, so even those with darker shaded ones can still attain sparkling whiteness.

 - They don’t require much reshaping like dental crowns do.

 - This procedure does not require having significant bone loss.

 Though they may seem to be the perfect cosmetic solution to some of the most common cosmetic dental problems, this too has its set of limitations like the following:

 - The removed enamel can no longer be restored.
 However, don’t worry because only a small layer of natural tooth enamel will be trimmed off.

 - It’s more expensive to get them as compared to simple resin bonding.